GabrielWelvaert/Realm-of-the-Mad-Gabe/README.md

 ---

-## Example of how Entities, Components, and Pools are interconnected: Adding Components to Entities
+## Putting it all together: Example, adding a component to an entity

 To add a component to an entity: